Jagmal Raja Chauhan

 Jagmal Raja Chauhan (1887–1974), better known as Rai Bahadur Jagmal Raja, was a noted railway contractor, industrialist, miner, private banker, aviation pioneer and philanthropist of India.

 Early life

 He was born in 1887 in a small village named Nagher, in Kutch and belonged to the KGK community.
 He left schooling early and joined his father's business of railway contractor at an early age of twelve only.
 He carried on his father's legacy to become a reputed and noted railway contractor of British India.

 Builder, railways contractor, engineer and architect

 Railway contracts for railways and bridges

 His father Raja Narayan Chauhan was also a noted railway contractor.
 Raja Narayan of Nagor with Mulji Meghji Chauhan also of Nagor in 1903 together built bridge over Yamuna river at Agra.
 Jagmal Raja Chauhan carried on father's legacy, who joined him at an early age of twelve to get practical knowledge of building bridges and laying rail lines.

+Raja Narayan Chauhan of Nagor father of Rai Bahadaur Jagmal Raja was contemporary of other noted railway contracotrs from his community like Khoda Ramji, all of whom worked in a syndicate and in 1903 while Raja Narain was building bidge over Yauma at Allahbad, Khora Ramji had contract of building railway bridge over Ganges at Allahabd.